hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/016_introductory.md

 needful.
 With the exception of the Purusha all of these are material, but the mind is much finer matter than the external instruments.
-That material of which the mind is composed goes also to form the subtle matter called the Tanmâtras.
+That material of which the mind is composed goes also to form the subtle matter called the Tanmātras.
 These become gross and make the external matter.
 That is the psychology of the Sankhya.
 So that between the intellect and the grosser matter outside there is only a difference in degree.
 The Purusha is the only thing which is immaterial.
 The mind is